Economic Order Quantity Calculator

 Frequently asked questions

-How do I calculate the holding cost per unit for the EOQ formula?
+How do I estimate holding cost per unit per year in practice?